WiredBrains-Lab/MCW_MEG/README.md

 ## Files:

-* `meg_comm.py`: the Python library to use the USB interface box
+* `meg_comm.py`: the Python library to use the USB interface box.
+This is the only file you need to use the box.
 * `meg_demo.py`: and example Python script to show you how the interface works
-* `MEG_Box_Arduino`: the Arduino source code loaded onto the interface box.
+* `Box_Construction`: a directory containing the Arduino source code, 3D models, and PCB.
 You don't need to use this (unless you're making another box).
 Just placed here for reference